marzahner/timestudy/readme.md

 ### Requirements
 - macOS 14.0 or later
 - Xcode 15.0 or later (for building)
-- Apple Silicon (M1/M2/M3) or Intel Mac
+- Apple Silicon (M1 series) or Intel Mac

 ### Building from Source